-A.4.5 Case for ONS to place more detailed data into the public domain
+C.4.5 Case for ONS to place more detailed data into the public domain

-At present, many of the more detailed data used to construct the Working Futures database are only available via NOMIS.26 It was agreed that it would be helpful in future if ONS could place most of the information currently collected in order to construct the Working Futures database via NOMIS into the public domain.
+Originally, many of the more detailed data used to construct the Working Futures database were only available via NOMIS.27 It was agreed with ONS that it would be helpful in future if ONS could place most of the information currently collected in order to construct the Working Futures database via NOMIS into the public domain.
 That would mean that the Working Futures database (possibly excluding sub-regional analysis) could be based solely on publically available data and would not, therefore, be disclosive.

-If the Working Futures database were redesigned to be dependent only upon data in the public domain this would remove the need to impose any restrictions.
+The Working Futures database has now been redesigned to be dependent only upon data in the public domain which removes the need to impose any restrictions.